 "You should be Santa," Claire said.
 "He gets stuff for free."

 John grinned and tugged on her foot.
 "He doesn't get stuff for free, you goose.
 He gives it away.
-And believe me, when you're older, you'll realise it works out to be sort of expensive."
+And believe me, when you're older, you'll realize it works out to be sort of expensive."

 "We could be your elves!"
 Claire said, ignoring him.
 "Except Mallory, because she's already a baby-sitter and she's kind of busy."